 Figure 6.6 below presents the mean share of harvest sold, by district.
-Commercialisation of crop production overall, as measured by the share of harvest sold (including households selling zero crops), is 19.2% in Gakenke district.
+Commercialisation of crop production overall, as measured by the share of harvest sold (including households selling zero crops), is 19.6% in Gasabo district.
 It is 20.9% at national level and around 20% in all other provinces outside Kigali City.
 It is the highest in Nyabihu district (28%) and lowest in Nyarugenge district (10.8%).

-The mean share of harvest sold for fruit and vegetables (19.1%) is slightly higher than that for staple crops (16.7%) in Gakenke district.
+The mean share of harvest sold for fruit and vegetables is a little lower than for staple crops in Gasabo district; this pattern is also found at the national, urban and rural level.